nanzer/nanzer.github.io/content/written/_index.md

 \-->

-A collection of articles, presentations or talks, most likely on Culture and DevOps, because let's admit it, they are one in the same ;)
+A collection of articles, poetry, and other things I've written over the years.